 Numerical techniques other than the DR include finite element method, which widely used in the present studies i.e. of Damodar R. Ambur et al [12], Ying Qing Huang et al [13], Onsy L. Roufaeil et al [14]... etc. In a comparison between the DR and the finite element method, Aalami [15] found that the computer time required for finite element method is eight times greater than for DR analysis, whereas the storage capacity for finite element analysis is ten times or more than that for DR analysis.
-This fact is supported by putcha and Reddy [16] who noted that some of the finite element formulations require large storage capacity and computer time.
+This fact is supported by Putcha and Reddy [16] who noted that some of the finite element formulations require large storage capacity and computer time.
 Hence, due to less computations and computer time involved in the present study.
 The DR method is considered more efficient than the finite element method.
-In another comparison Aalami [15] found that the difference in accuracy between one version of finite element and another may reach a value of 10% or more, whereas a comparison between one version of finite element method can be considered of acceptable accuracy.
+In another comparison Aalami [15] found that the difference in accuracy between one version of finite element and another may reach a value of 10% or more, whereas a comparison between one version of finite element method and DR showed a difference of more than 15%.
+Therefore, the DR method can be considered of acceptable accuracy.
 The only apparent limitation of DR method is that it can only be applied to limited geometries.
 However, this limitation is irrelevant to rectangular plates which are widely used in engineering applications.